saqibsafdar11/DfE_P8_Project/README.md

   - **Gap**: 11.61
   - **Analysis**: The gap suggests approximately 1.45 GCSE grades lower per subject for disadvantaged students (11.61 ÷ 8 ≈ 1.45).

+  Analysis: The attainment 8 gap of 11.6 points between disadvantaged and advantaged pupils nationally, suggest approximately 1.45 GCSE grades lower per subject for disadvantaged stidents (11.61/8 = 1.45125 - as each subject is given a point based on the GCSE grade e.g. grade 9 = 9 points).

 - **Progress 8 Gap**:
   - *Disadvantaged*: -0.47
   - *Non-Disadvantaged*: 0.13
   - **Gap**: 0.60
   - **Analysis**: Disadvantaged pupils make 0.6 grades less progress across eight subjects between Key Stage 2 and Key Stage 4.

+  Analysis: Progress 8 gap of 0.60 that disadvantaged pupils are making 0.6 grades less progress across 8 subjects between keystage 2 and keystage 4 nationally.
+This would amount to 0.075 grade point less in each of the 8 subjects (0.60/8=0.0.075)

 - **Subject-Specific Gaps**:
   - **Maths Gap**: 0.55
   - **English Gap**: 0.58
   - **Analysis**: Disadvantaged students underperform by approximately 0.55 grades in Maths and 0.58 grades in English.

+  Analysis: Maths gap of 0.55 and English gap of 0.58 suggest, nationally, disadvanted students are underperforming or making 0.55 grade less progress in maths and 0.58 less progress in English, between keystage 2 and keystage 4 nationally.

 - **Percentage 9-5 Gap in English and Maths**:
   - *Disadvantaged*: 28.09%